mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Stories

-Stories represents a single published piece of content.
+A story represents a single published piece of content.
 Each unique URL downloaded from any syndicated feed within a single media source is represented by a single story.
+For example, a single New York Times newspaper story is a Media Cloud story, as is a single Instapundit blog post.
 Only one story may exist for a given title for each 24 hours within a single media source.

-The `story_text` of a story is either the content of the description field in the syndicated field or the extracted text of the content downloaded from the story's URL at the `collect_date`, depending on whether our full text RSS detection system has determined whether the full text of each story can be found in the RSS of a given media source.
+The `story_text` of a story is either the content of the description field in the syndicated field or the extracted text of the content downloaded from the story's URL at the `collect_date`, depending on whether our full text RSS detection system has determined that the full text of each story can be found in the RSS of a given media source.

 ### Output description